The Kusttram in Belgium

 The header image is from the 1920s and shows a tram in Wenduine.

-This article is about the Kusttram interurban tram service (the Coast Tram) that links the towns and smaller communities along the West Flanders coast of Belgium.
-The Kusttram, with 67 stops and 67 kilometres in length, is the second longest tram route in the world after the A Line in Los Angeles at 78.1 kilometres.
+This post is about the Kusttram interurban tram service (the Coast Tram) that links the towns and smaller communities along the West Flanders coast of Belgium.
+The Kusttram, with 67 stops and 67 kilometres in length, is now the second-longest tram route in the world after the A Line in Los Angeles at 92.7 kilometres.

-Note: With the planned extension of the Los Angeles Metro A Line scheduled for completion in 2022, the A Line will supersede the Kusttram with a track length of 79.7 kilometres.
+Note: The extension of the Los Angeles Metro A Line was completed in September 2025, and it has a track length of 92.7 kilometres.

-The Kusttram is the remaining part of the original mainly narrow gauge Vicinal tramway (Buurtspoorwegen in Dutch, meaning neighbourhood tramway or railway) that used to cover the whole of Belgium.
+The Kusttram is the remaining part of the original, mainly narrow-gauge Vicinal tramway (Buurtspoorwegen in Dutch, meaning neighbourhood tramway or railway) that once covered the whole of Belgium.

 The poster shown is dated between 1899 and 1914.
 Image in public domain.
 Via Wikimedia.